 What's going on in the gut influences cardiovascular health.
 Intestinal dysbiosis is associated with the translocation of gut microbes into vascular tissues, resulting in systemic inflammation, lipid and blood sugar dysregulation, atherosclerosis, hypertension, and a generally increased risk of cardiovascular disease.
 Additionally, nitric oxide, a natural vasodilator, requires a healthy balance in oral flora for sufficient endogenous production.
 Research suggests that nitric oxide deficiency is the first step in hypertension pathogenesis.

-A comprehensive stool analysis (such as one of the tests listed below) that assesses the gut microbiome and detects the presence of parasites, yeast, and pathogenic and commensal bacteria can rule out dysbiosis contributing to cardiovascular inflammation and nitric oxide deficiency.
+A comprehensive stool analysis (such as one of the tests listed below) that assesses the gut microbiome and detects the presence of parasites, yeast, and pathogenic and commensal bacteria can help identify dysbiosis contributing to cardiovascular inflammation and nitric oxide deficiency.
 Running this test with a serum trimethylamine N-oxide (TMAO) may be helpful.
 TMAO levels are influenced by diet and microbial flora.
-A positive correlation exists between elevated levels and increased risk for major adverse cardiovascular events, kidney disease, and death.
+A positive correlation exists between elevated levels and increased risk for major adverse cardiovascular events, kidney health issues, and mortality.
 (64)

 - GI-MAP by Diagnostic Solutions